cicero-violate/MMSB/tools/mmsb-analyzer/README.md

 # MMSB Analyzer

 Intelligence substrate analyzer for the MMSB project.
-Provides deep static analysis of Rust and Julia codebases.
+It is designed to enforce the layered architecture: start from the true entry points (e.g. `src/MMSB.jl`) and surface every file/module/function/symbol that reaches “up” into the wrong layer so those violations can be corrected during refactors.

 ## Features

 - **AST-based Rust parsing** using `syn` crate (not regex)
 - **Julia integration** via FFI to Julia's native parser
+- **Layer dependency enforcement** that models entry points and highlights cross-layer violations
 - **Control flow analysis** with call graph generation
-- **Module dependency tracking**
+- **Module dependency tracking** (imports, exports, submodules)
 - **Mermaid diagram generation** for visualization
 - **Multi-language support** (Rust + Julia)